bright/new-www/content/blog/how-to-alter-large-mysql-tables-on-production.md

 It is important to update the table without interruption.
 You need to remember that the process can take hours.
 It’s a good practice to start the migration from some remote shell.
-By doing this, even if your network connection fail, you will be able to connect to the shell and attach to the screen again, without stopping the execution.
+By doing this, even if your network connection fails, you will be able to connect to the shell and attach to the screen again, without stopping the execution.
 Moreover, it's worth to consider using Unix' [screen](https://linuxize.com/post/how-to-use-linux-screen/) program

 Here is an example of the command: